Nicaragua in the OTI Festival

-The participation of Nicaragua in the OTI Festival first began at the third OTI Festival in 1974 held in Acapulco.
-Telenica and Televicentro, members of the Organización de Televisión Iberoamericana (OTI), were responsible for the Nicaraguan participation.
-Its participation in the song contest was interrupted twice, in 1978 and 1979 when it had to withdraw for two years due to the Nicaraguan Revolution, and in 1986.
-Their entrant was selected by a national final.
+The participation of Nicaragua in the OTI Festival began at the third OTI Festival in 1974.
+The Nicaraguan participating broadcasters were Televisión de Nicaragua (Telenica), Televicentro de Nicaragua, and the Sistema Sandinista de Televisión (SSTV), which were members of the Organización de Televisión Iberoamericana (OTI).
+They participated in twenty-three editions after their debut, only missing the 1978 and 1979 festivals, due to the Nicaraguan Revolution, and the 1986 festival; and won the festival once, in 1977.

 History

 Nicaragua was the most successful of the Central American countries in the OTI Festival.
-In fact, the broadcasters of the country got their first and only victory in Madrid in 1977 with the song "Quincho Barrilete" sung by performer Guayo Gonzalez and his song "Quincho Barrilete".
-Te song seemed to be a song for children, but the lyrics talked against the social injustices, denouncing the widespread poverty and the lack of sensitivity of the leading class, which was warmly welcomed by the audience and by the juries because its deep message.
+In fact, they got their first and only victory in 1977 with the song "Quincho Barrilete" performed by Guayo Gonzalez.
+The song seemed to be a song for children, but the lyrics talked against the social injustices, denouncing the widespread poverty and the lack of sensitivity of the leading class, which was warmly welcomed by the audience and by the juries because its deep message.
 The song managed to win the national final despite the Anastasio Somoza Debayle regime.

-According to the initial rules of the song contest, after their win, they were supposed to host the OTI Festival 1978 in Managua, but that year marked the beginning of the Nicaraguan Revolution which ended in a civil war that killed many people and destroyed completely the country.
-Because of that situation, the host city was moved to Santiago and Nicaragua had to withdraw in 1978 and 1979.
+Following its win in 1977, Televicentro de Nicaragua had the intention to host the contest at the Rubén Darío National Theatre in Managua, according to an internal committee of the company.
+However, the Nicaraguan Revolution was boosted by the Sandinistas in order to topple the dictatorship of Anastasio Somoza Debayle.
+The outcome of the revolution was a violent civil war which caused a human and economical catastrophe in the country, which prevented the broadcaster from submitting his candidacy.
+This was the first time that the winning broadcaster of the previous edition didn't host the following year.

 They returned to the competition in 1980 selecting big names such as Carlos Mejía Godoy y los de Palancagüina, but the Nicaraguan results were not very successful until 1990.
 In the edition of 1990, which was held in Las Vegas, Katia Cardenal got a second place for her country with the song "Dame tu corazón".
 Since then, Telenica and Televicentro took part in the competition until the last show in 2000, in which Lya Barrioz turned into the very last Nicaraguan entrant in the event.